 - Workout intensity: The more vigorous your workouts, the fewer workouts per week you may need to do.

 - Fitness goals: Your health and fitness goals play a significant role in how many times a week you should work out.
-For example, if you’re just looking to do enough exercise to reduce your risk of heart disease and stroke, you will likely be able to work out fewer days per week than if you are trying to lose a significant amount of weight or train for a competitive athletic event.
+For example, suppose you’re just looking to do enough exercise to reduce your risk of heart disease and stroke.
+In that case, you will likely be able to work out fewer days per week than if you are trying to lose a significant amount of weight or train for a competitive athletic event.